cdevroe/threetoe/readme.md

 1. Copy entire app to server
 2. Copy app/config-private-sample.php and create app/config-private.php
-3. Fill in Twilio account information and phone numbers in your config-private.php
+3. Fill in Twilio account information, phone numbers, app URL, and password in your config-private.php
-4. Create response TXT files in /responses (a few examples given)
+4. Open /configure to create, edit, and delete codes and responses

 (You'll need to set up a phone number on Twilio with a webbook that points to your URL.)

 ## Version History

+### 0.2.0 - June 27, 2016
+  - Added: Code & Response configuration panel
+  - Update: Generic "not found" response to make less real estate specific
+  - Updated readme

 ### 0.1.0 - June 24, 2016
   - Initial app